SAG Infotech Official Tax Blog Upto 20% Off on All Software

 In What Way Does Form 12BAA Assist the Employees?

 Employers have historically deducted TDS from salaries according to the employee’s declaration, taking into account their investments and qualifying expenses for tax deductions.
-Earlier they do not account for filing taxes through the employee from the additional sources.
-With the introduction of a new form by the CBDT, the same shall designated to be revised.
+Earlier, they did not account for filing taxes through the employee from the additional sources.
+With the introduction of a new form by the CBDT, the same shall be designated for revision.

-The employees through the use of the same form to report TCS collections and TDS deductions can decrease their tax deductions at the source, facilitating the cash flow problems and surging their disposable income.
-Central Board of Direct Taxes (CBDT) declared officially the new form via a notification dated October 15, 2024.
+The employees, through the use of the same form to report TCS collections and TDS deductions, can decrease their tax deductions at the source, facilitating the cash flow problems and increasing their disposable income.
+The Central Board of Direct Taxes (CBDT) officially declared the new form via a notification dated October 15, 2024.

-With effect from October 1, 2024, the new requirement for the employees to reveal other TDS and TCS information to their employers.
-Now the employees can notify their employers for the TDS deducted via additional income sources or TCS collected on creating expenses.
+With effect from October 1, 2024, the new requirement for employees is to reveal other TDS and TCS information to their employers.
+Now the employees can notify their employers of the TDS deducted via additional income sources or TCS collected on creating expenses.

 Nonetheless, the notice did not outline a specific way for employees to convey this information to their employers.